-- Synthesizing the findings of the physical evaluation to determine the source of the patient's complaint.
+- Synthesizing the findings of the physical evaluation to determine the source of the client's complaint.

-- Developing a treatment plan together with the client to improve local and general mobility.
+- Developing a plan together with the client to improve local and general mobility.

-What does Osteopathic treatment entail?
-The osteopathic therapist uses their hands to palpate (feel) the tissues of the body and then correct the mobility and position of the tissues.
+What does Osteopathic session entail?
+The Osteopathic Manual Practitioner uses their hands to palpate (feel) the tissues of the body and then correct the mobility and position of the tissues.

 - Cranial Osteopathy (Cranial Sacral Therapy)

 - Myofascial Release

 - Muscle Energy Techniques

 Click on this link for an informative and concise video on Osteopathy: